 Clue 5 – February 18, 2019

-After the last clues are released on February 18, each design will be released in its entirety as a regular, non-mystery pattern.
-Then you’ll have two weeks to finish up in plenty of time to wear your finished project while you crawl!
+After the last clues are released on February 18, you’ll have two weeks to finish up in plenty of time to wear your finished project while you crawl!
+Around the beginning of March, each design will be released in its entirety as a regular, non-mystery pattern.

 2019 Mystery Knit Along Designer